 Without a doubt, the National Football League (NFL) is the star of professional athletic leagues.
 Its television ratings are unmatched; the NFL presented 24 of the top 25 most-watched shows last fall.
-Right or wrong, the off-season conflicts – player v. commissioner spats, PED suspensions, and a massive concussion lawsuit – are muted when September rolls around and pigskins start flying.
-Football is a game of passion, an emotionally exciting and financially rewarding business to be a part of.
+Right or wrong, the off-season conflicts – player v. commissioner spats, PED suspensions, and a massive concussion lawsuit – are muted when September rolls around, and pigskins start flying.
+Football is a game of passion.
+It’s also an emotionally exciting and financially rewarding business to be a part of.

 - Sports Beat Writers, NFL Team Coverage (Nationwide openings, Unpaid)